 While Iran's policy of radicalization of this "Shi'a Crescent" has been notably successful in the Levant, particularly after the 2003 Iraq War and the 2011 "Arab Spring," it has been less successful in the Gulf.
 Iran covets a foothold in the Gulf, as it seeks to confront Saudi Arabia and disrupt the mostly cordial diplomatic relations between the predominantly-Shi'a Bahrain and the predominantly-Sunni Saudi Arabia and the UAE.
-Furthermore, Tehran aims to evict the U.S. military from its bases in the Gulf, including in Bahrain, which hosts the largest U.S. Navy fleet in the region, the 5th Fleet.
+Furthermore, Tehran also wants Bahrain to remove the U.S. military from its base in the country, the largest U.S. Navy fleet in the region, the 5th Fleet, but that is highly unlikely given that Bahrain fears Tehran and depends on the U.S. for security.